Let's Talk Car Accident Prevention

 On their website, the Canadian Automobile Association notes that drivers who engage in text messaging are 23 times more likely to be involved in a crash, or near crash event, compared to non-distracted drivers.

-New York State is looking into possible legislation, to find out if drivers were texting while driving, at the time of a car crash.
+New York State is looking into possible legislation, to find out if drivers were texting while driving, at the time of a car accident.
 This new idea is being compared to a breathalyzer, called a `texalyzer`.
 This would allow police at an accident scene to immediately examine drivers’ cellphones with a device to see if they had been texting, swiping, or clicking.
 At least 46 states in the U.S.A. have banned texting while driving.

 B.C.
 Legal Challenge